Moon Audio Silver Dragon V2, Black DragonV2, Bronze Dragon Review

 The weight and rigidity is a factor of the composition of the internal stranding, plating, and other reinforcement measures Moon audio has added.

 The main physical differentiator for me on the Moon Audio cables from stock is their build quality and added focus on durability.
-My base stock setup is a In Earz Audio Euphoria with a 2 pin connector on top.
+My base stock setup is an In Earz Audio Euphoria with a 2 pin connector on top.
 The stock cable is thin, light, tightly wound but with a total thickness of ~2mm and thin terminations on both ends.
 All the Dragon’s come with a hulking jack termination (3.5mm TRS for me) if you pay the $5 extra for the Oyaide Upgrade which I HIGHLY recommend.
 It hasn’t impacted any usability for me while offering a more confident package for when I pull/push the jack.

 The primary cable on the Dragon’s is also double the thickness of my stock cable and despite that, don’t add much microphonics or get in the way.
-All models come with a over ear plastic loop on the IEM side termination and help to alleviate the increased weight from the user.
+All models come with an over-ear plastic loop on the IEM side termination and help to alleviate the increased weight from the user.
 You can still feel that your cables are heavier for sure, but its carried as a static mounting point to your ears thanks to that loop.
 The added ‘authority’ the cable adds is a big booster in wearing IEMs out knowing it can handle the environment and look fantastic while doing so.

 There are a variety of terminations you can get with the Dragons and they can be found below:

 The three cables were tested with the InEarz Euphoria and InEarz Zen 2 as the primary C/IEMs used with their 2-pin terminations.
 Units used with them include the FiiO X7, FiiO M9, FiiO BTR3, Burson FUN paired with an AK4396 DAC.
-A Rhodium plated Furutech F63-S(R) quarter inch jack provided by Moon Audio was used with desktop units.
+A Rhodium plated Furutech F63-S(R) quarter-inch jack provided by Moon Audio was used with desktop units.

 Silver Dragon V2:

 Starting off with the most expensive option, listening to the Silver Dragon V2 it was apparent that it was the most intense of the bunch.
 The Silver’s are fast and attack from all directions.
 It feels like you are being talked to at all directions with a closer feeling to the action.
 They are darker and add woodier sounding bass that extends and has more resonance to it.
 In “Hotel California” by the Eagles, the percussion extension is easily heard with a more thunderous bass and deeper extension.
-I’ve found Don Henley’s vocals have a hint reduced from its brightness but an increase in stability (smoother, and less frequency fluctuations and harshness).
+I’ve found Don Henley’s vocals have a hint reduced from its brightness but an increase in stability (smoother, with fewer frequency fluctuations and less harshness).
 The mids are more intimate with background elements getting closer to the listener during the song than with the stock cables.
 The detail in the guitars and cymbals are more profound on this cable with the edges feeling sharper and higher in frequency.
 I personally felt soundstage was reduced on this cable every so slightly in favor of a more dynamic and detailed performance.

 The Silver Dragon V2 is for those that want to completely change up the game of their headphones.
 It’s for those that want an explosion of sonic content coming at them.
 I dare use the word fun to describe them but not in the typical fashion where extreme coloration and warmness corrupts.
 The Silver’s are rather fun from an analytical perspective; they are detailed and clever with a young side to them that seeks excitement and adventure.
 To me, the Silver’s are like fireworks.
 Strong, flashy, explosive, with a warm summer’s tint on your face and something truly different from your normal day.